MichaelWaruiru/document-analyzer/README.md

 1. **User Registration & Login**

-   - Users register with a username, email, and password.
+   - Users register with a username, email, and password or they can login directly using their Google Account.
    - Passwords are securely hashed before storage.
    - Users must be logged in to upload and analyze documents.